shap/shap/README.md

 ## SHAP Interaction Values

 SHAP interaction values are a generalization of SHAP values to higher order interactions.
-Fast exact computation of pairwise interactions are implemented in the latest version of XGBoost with the `pred_interactions` flag.
-With this flag XGBoost returns a matrix for every prediction, where the main effects are on the diagonal and the interaction effects are off-diagonal.
+Fast exact computation of pairwise interactions are implemented for tree models with `shap.TreeExplainer(model).shap_interaction_values(X)`.
+This returns a matrix for every prediction, where the main effects are on the diagonal and the interaction effects are off-diagonal.
 These values often reveal interesting hidden relationships, such as how the increased risk of death peaks for men at age 60 (see the NHANES notebook for details):

 <p align="center">
   <img width="483" src="https://raw.githubusercontent.com/slundberg/shap/master/docs/artwork/nhanes_age_sex_interaction.png" />